February 16, 2019

 Please call our office for an appointment as soon as you receive all of your tax information.
 We try to use the first-in, first-out method when preparing returns, so the sooner you bring in all your information, the sooner we will be able to prepare your return and get it back to you.
 We are looking forward to meeting with you in the coming weeks and assisting you with your financial and tax preparation needs.

-Thank you for continued patronage.
+Thank you for your continued patronage.
 As always, we welcome any feedback you may have on the services we offer and we also welcome any referrals you may have.

 Starkey & Company, PA